 The practice has been to revise the book every decade, giving the authors an opportunity to provide updates and clarifications.
 Most of the changes between the 11th and 12th editions are more in the nature of useful tweaks than major revisions, although there is a new and expanded section on virtual meetings.
 (See my blog post on the publication of the 12th edition of Robert's Rules and a subsequent post with a few critical comments and suggested reforms.)

-At 714 pages, the current edition of Robert's Rules of Order is the most comprehensive parliamentary authority available, and is probably used by over 90 per cent of organizations that specify a parliamentary authority in their bylaws.
+At 714 pages, the current edition of Robert's Rules of Order is the most comprehensive parliamentary authority available, and surveys consistently reveal that it has been adopted by over 90 per cent of organizations that specify a parliamentary authority in their bylaws.

 More than just a manual of meeting rules, Robert provides guidance on the full range of parliamentary procedure, including:

-Yes.
-Although there isn't space here to review all of them, a few of the most important and more widely used authorities are noted below and also under Q9, which deals specifically with manuals by Canadian authors.
+Yes, and also see Q9, which deals specifically with manuals by Canadian authors.
 The answer to this question also reflects a difference in approach between the two international parliamentary associations referred to in Q4.

-The National Association of Parliamentarians (NAP) focuses almost exclusively on Robert's Rules of Order (and professional parliamentarians from NAP sit on the Robert's Rules authorship team), whereas the American Institute of Parliamentarians (AIP) supplements the study of Robert with others, primarily the Standard Code of Parliamentary Procedure, which the AIP has branded as its own.
+The National Association of Parliamentarians (NAP) focuses exclusively on Robert's Rules of Order (and professional parliamentarians from NAP sit on the Robert's Rules authorship team), whereas the American Institute of Parliamentarians (AIP) supplements the study of Robert with others, primarily the AIP Standard Code of Parliamentary Procedure.

-The Standard Code was originally written by Alice Sturgis, who taught at the University of California and Stanford University.
-Her text was known as the Sturgis Standard Code when it was first published in 1950.
-It was intended as a more concise, and perhaps more user-friendly, guide to parliamentary procedure than Robert's.
-After Professor Sturgis died in 1974, her family negotiated with the AIP to take over responsibility for updating her book, and the current 2012 edition of 326 pages is known as the AIP Standard Code of Parliamentary Procedure.
-Many organizations have adopted the Standard Code as their parliamentary authority, sometimes relying on Robert's Rules of Order as a backup for situations not addressed by the Code.
-(In the Summer of 2020, the AIP appointed a new authorship team to begin work on a new edition.)
+The Standard Code was originally written by Alice Sturgis, who taught courses at the University of California and Stanford University.
+Her book was known as the Sturgis Standard Code when it was first published in 1950.
+It was intended as a more concise, simpler, and perhaps more user-friendly, guide to parliamentary procedure than Robert, and the publication of the Code essentially forced the authors of Robert's Rules to substantially revise their manual, making it more self-explanatory.
+After Professor Sturgis died in 1974, her family negotiated with the AIP to take over responsibility for updating her book, and the current 2nd edition of 428 pages was released in September 2023.

 The AIP also encourages the study of Cannon's Concise Guide to Rules of Order (2001) by Hugh Cannon, a former parliamentarian to the U.S. Democratic Party.
 At 169 pages, it simplifies Robert's Rules of Order and contains a useful and extensive section on the role of the chair and the importance of good presiding.

 Although the author is Canadian, the book is applicable to the meetings of any organization, regardless of the country in which they are held.
 Jim Lochrie is a former President of the American Institute of Parliamentarians and has acted as parliamentarian to clients in both the United States and Canada.
-(Technically, since Lochrie was a member of the authorship team of the AIP Standard Code, that book might properly be considered at least partly Canadian, too!)
+He was also a co-author of the first edition of the AIP Standard Code.

 The first Canadian parliamentary authority intended for a general readership was published in 1894 by Sir John George Bourinot, Clerk of the Canadian House of Commons from 1880 until his death in 1902.
 The manual continued to be updated after his death, and is now published as Bourinot's Rules of Order, with the most recent (fourth) edition by Geoffrey Stanford issued in 1995.
 The 109-page book contains what are now quite dated sections on the rules of the House of Commons and corporate meetings, as well as information intended for not-for-profit groups.

-Bourinot's Rules have been adopted by a number of Canadian organizations, motivated perhaps by a sense of nationalism at a time (well before the publication of Lochrie's book) when there were few other available options.
+Bourinot's Rules were adopted by a number of Canadian organizations, motivated perhaps by a sense of nationalism at a time (well before the publication of Lochrie's book) when there were few other available options.
 The major problem with Bourinot's Rules, however, is that they are not comprehensive enough to meet the needs of most organizations.
 As Western University Professor Margaret Banks, who wrote the Bourinot entry in the Dictionary of Canadian Biography, has noted: "Robert’s [Rules of Order] is a complete rule book, suitable for organizations which do not wish to write rules of order; Bourinot’s deals mainly with general principles and is more useful for organizations which have adopted their own rules of order and rely on it only in unprovided cases".
-(More information on the problems with Bourinot's Rules can be found in this blog post.)

 This raises the question, however, of what exactly constitutes a 'Canadian' parliamentary authority.
 Both Henry Robert, an American civil war-era general, and John Bourinot, a post-Confederation Clerk of the Canadian House of Commons, wrote manuals that were based almost entirely on the body of parliamentary law and rules of procedure developed over centuries in the British Parliament.
 While these have evolved over time (with obvious differences between the US Congress and the Canadian Parliament), the core elements of parliamentary law remain unchanged and form the basis of the rules of order in all parliamentary texts today.